St. Thomas vs. St. John

 Do I need a passport to visit St. Thomas or St. John?

-No — both are US territories, and American citizens need only a valid government-issued ID (a driver's license is sufficient).
-This is one of the most underrated things about both islands: you get genuinely Caribbean water and scenery with none of the international travel paperwork.
-If you plan to extend your trip to the British Virgin Islands, you will need a passport for that crossing, but for St. Thomas and St. John on their own, no passport is required for US citizens.
+No — both are US territories, so American citizens need only a valid government-issued ID such as a driver's license.
+The currency is US dollars, tap water meets EPA standards, 911 works, and neither island requires customs clearance on return.
+This is one of the most under-appreciated facts about the USVI: you can have a genuinely world-class Caribbean experience with zero passport logistics.
+The only exception is if you extend your trip to the British Virgin Islands — that crossing requires a valid US passport — but St. Thomas and St. John on their own are entirely passport-free for US citizens.